Intwine: Kingdom of Contradiction and international ambitions (2008-2009)

-With their new sound Intwine opened for American alt-metal band Sevendust on June 1, 2009 for their gig in Utrecht and four times for Welsh "ragga-metal" band Skindred in February and March 2010.
+With their new sound Intwine opened for American alt-metal band Sevendust on 1 June 2009 for their gig in Utrecht and four times for Welsh "ragga-metal" band Skindred in February and March 2010.

 Rumshop Sessions EP and breakup (2010)

-As a result of their Rumshop Sessions live shows, Intwine released an EP titled The Original Acoustic Rumshop Sessions Vol I on June 19, 2010, which contained studio and live recordings of songs played at those shows.
+As a result of their Rumshop Sessions live shows, Intwine released an EP titled The Original Acoustic Rumshop Sessions Vol I on 19 June 2010, containing studio and live recordings of songs played at those shows.

-On October 16, 2010, Intwine declared via its website that "the curtain had fallen".
+On 16 October 2010 Intwine declared via its website that "the curtain had fallen".
 Motives for their breakup were not mentioned.

 Seven years after the breakup, vocalist Roger Peterson and guitarist Jon Symons collaborated under the moniker JvR.
 They released three songs online in the summer of 2017.

 Musical style and influences

 Intwine's musical style has been considered a fusion of rock with reggae, Latin, and hip hop influences.
 Throughout the years and with several line-up changes, the band shifted from the pop rock of their debut album Intwine (2003) and second album Perfect (2004) to a heavier and darker sound containing more heavy metal elements on the albums Pyrrhic Victory (2006) and Kingdom of Contradiction (2009).

 Beside their regular shows, Intwine also played The Rumshop Sessions, in which they performed their songs acoustic and in Caribbean styles such as reggae, bolero, zouk, soca and cumbia.
 A collection of these songs were captured on their EP The Original Acoustic Rumshop Sessions Vol I (2010).

 Regarding their influences, the band has been cited to have been inspired by musical groups ranging from heavy metal to reggae such as Metallica, Bob Marley & The Wailers, Sublime, Ozomatli, Sevendust, Krosfyah, Kassav', Collie Buddz, Foo Fighters, Audioslave, A Perfect Circle, Incubus, Deftones, Taproot, The Tea Party, Pearl Jam, Soundgarden, Sinch, Nirvana, Silverchair, Maná and Jarabe de Palo.